Close Menu

 Noel Deer and Mittal

-Noel Deer proposed formula to reduce the extraction to common basis of 12.5% fiber, that is called as Reduced Mill Extraction (RME Noel Deer)
+Noel Deer proposed formula to reduce the extraction to common basis of 12.5% fiber, which is called Reduced Mill Extraction (RME Noel Deer)

 For unit juice in cane ‘e’ is mill extraction.

-Then juice lose in bagasse will be (1 – e )
+Then juice loss in bagasse will be (1 – e )

 Assume that unit cane contains ‘f’ fiber, then unit cane contains (1-f) juice.